Get

 Conclusion

 Cat chin mites and cat chin acne can present as similar skin irritations.
-Once you know more of what to look for with each, it becomes easier to tease out what is more likely causing the issue.
+Once you know more of what to look for with each, it becomes easier to tease out what is more likely to cause the issue.
 However, don’t fret if you can’t.
 Simply take a photo of the problem area to show your vet, so that they can help guide you towards the right treatment.
 The good news is neither condition tends to be life-threatening for cats, and both are quite treatable.

 Featured Image Credit: Melissa Tate, Shutterstock